botezatumarius/Rela/README.md

 ## Rela Night Club

-A landing page for a fictitious night club residing in Chisinau, Moldova.
+A landing page for a fictitious night club located in Chisinau, Moldova.

 ### Screenshots